reactjs/react.dev/content/docs/concurrent-mode-reference.md

   * `together` reveals *all* of them when they're ready instead of one by one.
 * **tail (collapsed, hidden)** dictates how unloaded items in a `SuspenseList` is shown.
     * By default, `SuspenseList` will show all fallbacks in the list.
-    * `collapsed` shows only the next fallback in the list.
+    * `collapsed` shows only the next fallback on the list.
     * `hidden` doesn't show any unloaded items.

 Note that `SuspenseList` only operates on the closest `Suspense` and `SuspenseList` components below it.
 It does not search for boundaries deeper than one level.
 However, it is possible to nest multiple `SuspenseList` components in each other to build grids.